HomeNewsMexican Security Chief Acknowledges...

-Mexican Security Chief Confirms Cartel Ties with Trump Administration in Border Crossings
+Mexican Security Chief Acknowledges Cartel Family Members Crossed into US in Agreement with Trump Administration

 Cartel Family Members Crossing into the U.S.